The lead singer of Semisonic says he wrote the song as a metaphor for childbirth. A line-by-line examination into the lyrics must be done.

 Closing time, one last call for alcohol so finish your whiskey or beer

 Gee, wonder why people thought this was really about a bar?
-Is whisky and beer like one last quick suck of nutrients from the umbilical cord?
+Is whiskey or beer like one last quick suck of nutrients from the mother’s umbilical cord before being born?

 I know who I want to take me home / I know who I want to take me home / I know who I want to take me home / Take me home